gsage/engine/README.md

 - write Windows step by step instructions.
 - describe how to build and install ParticleUniverse plugin (it doesn't have install step, so maybe I'll fork it and add this functional).

+# Contributing

+1. Fork this repo
+2. Create feature branch and push it to your fork
+3. Create PR basing on your branch

+Note that I want you to have only one commit in your PR.
+So squash it if you have several commits there.

+# LICENSE

+This project is licensed under MIT